 Disc golf is played in parks and wooded areas with trees and other objects deliberately included to add ‘puzzles’ to the run of play – “how do I get around that big tree?” or “I need to throw very straight down that line of trees,” or even, “the ground around the basket has a steep slope, I need to make sure my disc doesn’t roll away.”
 Obviously ‘beginner’ courses have fewer puzzles and the level of difficulty increases as players become more proficient.

 Disc golf is a sport that can be enjoyed by anyone aged from 5 to 95!
 You can make it as intense or as leisurely as you wish.
 The basics of the sport are very easy to learn but just like any sport, reaching the pinnacle takes time, skill and dedication.
 In addition, the sport can easily be adapted for those who are less mobile or are disabled in other ways.

 In most places in Australia, disc golf is free to play – courses are set up in many public parks around the country, however there are a few private courses (often on existing golf courses) where a playing fee is required.
 In addition, many local councils have loan discs for anyone to borrow.

-Further, players keen for a ‘fix’ may agree on target locations in any local park and play to those.
+Further, players keen for a game but not close to a course may agree on target locations in any local park and play to those.

 Remember, other park users always have right-of-way – we never want to cause any kind of ‘collision!’